berthubert/trifecta/README.md

 # trifecta
-A simple image shring site, built with a combination of modern c++, database and web technologies
+A simple image sharing site, built with a combination of modern c++, database and web technologies.
+Intended to both be useful and make some points.

 # Goals